Spring is here at last and spring cleaning is a tried and true ritual!

 Why do we still associate spring with spring cleaning?

 Certainly, in prairie cabins a century ago, when the wind blew dust through the chinks between the logs, spring was the first time the sun was warm enough to dry those curtains and rugs that needed to be cleaned and hung outside after a long, cold winter.
 [After reading Prairie Fires, a biography of Laura Ingalls Wilder, I have a new appreciation for the hardships of prairie life.]

 In the 1800s, most homes were heated with coal stoves and furnaces.
 I recently learned that even in the finest homes, the burning coal left a film of soot on the walls that needed to be cleaned after the weather was warm enough to turn off the stoves.
 With cleaner heat, many homes don’t need that kind of deep cleaning today.

 But I still think of spring as a time for fresh air, both literally and figuratively.
 The winter cobwebs of my mind need to be swept clean, and the windows of my soul need to be thrown open for sweet breezes and warm sunshine.

 Our inner moods and mindsets often pay no attention to the calendar.

-With my daughter's help, I ruthlessly attacked my desk, shelves, and filing cabinets, making a pile of books to go to the library, creating a stack of paper for the shredder, and hauling off huge bags of trash.
-I had done this several years ago, but the clutter had crept back.
-Now my desk was clear and my office was an inviting place again, infinitely more conducive to work and productivity.
+Inspired by Japanese organizing consultant Marie Kondo’s recent Netflix episodes (“If it doesn’t spark joy, let it go.”), I’ve ruthlessly attacked my linen closet, chest of drawers, office desk, and bookshelves, making a pile of books to take to the library and hauling off huge bags of clothing and linens for Goodwill and trash for the landfill.
+I had done this several years ago, but the clutter always creeps back.
+Now my desk is clear and my office is an inviting place again, infinitely more conducive to work and productivity.

 The mental clutter is much more challenging.